memoio/meeda-docs/docs/community/resource.md

 # resource

-Meeda is a project created by [MemoLabs](https://memolabs.org/) to provide data availability for Ethereum Layer2.
-Contains on-chain smart contract logic and off-chain client logic.
+Meeda is a project created by [MemoLabs](https://memolabs.org/) to provide data availability for Ethereum Layer2 Rollups.
 Below are some of our resource links, welcome to communicate with us.

 ## contact us